rust-embedded/discovery/src/05-led-roulette/flash-it.md

 The "6 breakpoints, 4 watchpoints" part indicates the debugging features the processor has available.

+Leave that `openocd` process running, and open a new terminal.
+Make sure that you are inside the project's `src/05-led-roulette/` directory.

 I mentioned that OpenOCD provides a GDB server so let's connect to that right now:

 ``` console